sharujacroos/TimeMaster/README.md

-username - janu
-password - janu123
-If not, please create the account by signing up and logging in with your username and password.
+please create the account by signing up and logging in with your username and password.

 npm install